 This is how you should commission a furnace

-It's a five-step process that's failsafe if you actually follow it.
-Yes, it requires extra work for the HVAC technician, but you can't put a price on flawless indoor comfort and your clients' safety.
-That's how we see it, anyway.
+It’s a five-step process that’s a failsafe if you follow it.
+Yes, it requires extra work for the HVAC technician, but you can’t put a price on flawless indoor comfort and your client’s safety.
+That’s how we see it, anyway.

 Here’s how our team commissions a furnace following installation:

 Almost nobody (except for us) does this.
-It's critical to clock the meter in order to set the proper amount of gas input, expressed as BTUs.
+It’s critical to clock the meter and set the proper amount of gas input, expressed as BTUs.

 Clocking the meter and making these adjustments can affect performance, efficiency, and furnace longevity.
 It’s a small thing for your HVAC technician to do, but it can make a huge impact on your comfort and your wallet.

-This step ensures your furnace is burning gas properly.
-By "properly" we mean safely and efficiently.
+This step ensures your furnace is burning the gas properly.
+By “properly” we mean safely and efficiently.

 When a furnace is burning properly, a certain amount of combustion gas will be produced and then vented safely to the outdoors.
 Proper venting is important because exhaust gases are being produced and do have to go somewhere.
 You don’t want them venting into your home due to an installation mishap or wear & tear issue!